LINGUIST 1A03 Introduction to Linguistics I (C01)

 One two-hour final exam, written in class on Tuesday, June 12.

 The final exam includes material from the entire semester, in both multiple-choice and written-answer questions.
 The weight of the final exam can be reduced by earning bonus points; consult Avenue for details.

 Policy on Missed Work, Extensions, and Late Penalties:

-: You may complete your quiz at any time during the period that the quiz is open but not once the quiz period ends.
-Because the quiz portion of your grade is calculated on the best eight of ten quizzes, there is no penalty for missing one or two quizzes.
+: You may complete your quiz at any time during the 28-hour quiz period but not once the quiz period ends.
+Because the quiz portion of your grade is calculated on the best four of five quizzes, there is no penalty for missing one quiz.
 MSAFs are not accepted for quizzes.

 : If you are unable to write the final exam for any reason, contact the Academic Advisor in your Faculty to request a deferred exam.